Brand0nLe/Pokemon-Catcher/README.md

 - Display of Pokemon sprites in normal and shiny colors
 - Information about each Pokemon's types, abilities, and moves
 - Catching and releasing Pokemon, with the ability to store favorites locally
+- Alerts users when searching without entering a Pokémon name or if Pokémon does not exist.
 - Responsive design that adapts to different screen sizes and devices

 ## Technologies Used